cluster-bins¶

 map |

-controls the balance between global information (RDR and BAf across samples) and local information (assigning adjacent bins to the same cluster): smaller values of tau
+Particularly, tau controls the balance between global information (RDR and BAf across samples) and local information (assigning adjacent bins to the same cluster): smaller values of tau put more weight on local information, and larger values of tau put more weight on global information.
+It may be appropriate to reduce tau by several orders of magnitude for noisier or lower-coverage datasets.

 Optional parameters¶

-Name | Description | Usage | Default |
+| Name | Description | Usage | Default |

--R , --restarts |
+-R, --restarts |

 Number of restarts (initializations) | For each K, the HMM is initialized randomly this many times and the solution with the highest log-likelihood is kept | 10 |